 Anxiety and hair loss have a complex relationship, and it's probably not what you think.
 But anxiety can, in some cases, cause hair loss to occur, and in other cases it can make hair loss itself more difficult to control.

-Hair Loss = Anxiety?
+Is Your Hair Loss From Anxiety?

 Hair loss is still hair loss.
 If you have hair loss, you'll need to see a doctor or a hair specialist if you want to control it.
 But anxiety can lead to conditions that cause hair loss, and certainly make living with hair loss far more stressful.
-You need to be ready to reduce your anxiety and stop your hair loss from affecting your life so strongly.

 Causes of Anxiety Hair Loss

 Hair loss is never the only symptom of anxiety, and it is very rare for hair loss to occur if your anxiety isn't severe.
-Make sure that you take my anxiety test before reading onward to compare your anxiety to others and get a better understanding of its cause.
+Make sure that you take my free 7 minute anxiety test before reading onward to compare your anxiety to others and get a better understanding of its cause.

 The key issue between anxiety and hair loss is stress.
 Anxiety is, in many ways, long term and persistent stress.
 While technically these are two separate conditions and long term stress on its own can lead to many of the same symptoms, the reality is that anyone dealing with anxiety is putting themselves under severe mental and physical stress all the time.